-We are indeed living in a new era where we saw medical science becoming the forefront of helping millions of people around the world to be tested, contain & recover from a deadly virus outbreak although unfortunately as at todate 89,900 people have died from the coronavirus.
+We are indeed living in a new era where we saw medical science becoming the forefront of helping millions of people around the world to be tested, contain & recover from a deadly virus outbreak although unfortunately as to todate 89,900 people have died from the coronavirus.

 Today will be D-Day for Malaysia – we will know whether the lockdown that has been put in place on the 18th March 2020 will be extended or not.
 Given the number of red areas and the number of active cases still under the care of the Health Ministry, it is very likely that the lockdown will be extended further.

 The Academy of Medicine of Malaysia who is an institution for professional development and postgraduate education of medical specialists in the country and the region had strongly recommended that the movement control order (MCO) which was implemented from March 18 to be extended to and beyond the Hari Raya Aidilfitri season – there is a high risk of spreading the virus, particularly to the elderly, in the case of a ‘balik kampung’ exodus.